morissetcl/pry-byetypo/README.md

 ```

 > [!NOTE]
-> So far, this plugin is not framework agnostic, and it requires Rails 7 or later.
+> At present, this plugin is not ORM-agnostic; instead, it specifically requires ActiveRecord.

 ## Installation